Mound Builders of the USA Archaeology Tour

 Day 8Newark Earthworks, Ohio History Connection Museum

 Located near Newark, Ohio, the Newark Earthworks are three distinct sites, all credited to the Hopewell culture.
 We will visit two of them.
 The Great Circle Earthworks is massive.
-It is 1,200 feet across with a tall, protective wall enclosing it.
+1,200 feet across with a tall, protective wall enclosing it.
 Only a fragment of The Wright Earthworks can be seen.
 It forms an almost perfect square with part of the enclosure wall still standing.
 Adena Tablets were a rare type of artifact engraved in deep bas-relief and associated with the Adena culture.
 In the afternoon, we will explore the Ohio History Connection, a museum and research center in Columbus.
 Here, we will see many Adena and Hopewell artifacts that are on display.
 A highlight will be the clever effigy pipes depicting human and animal figures.
 Return to Cincinnati with dinner on our own.
 (B/L)

 Day 9Hopewell, Great Serpent Mound